The Allman Brothers Band (album): Background

 The Allman Brothers Band was formed in March 1969, during large jam sessions with various musicians in Jacksonville, Florida.
 Duane Allman and Jai Johanny Johanson (Jaimoe) had recently moved from Muscle Shoals, where Duane participated in session work at FAME Studios for artists such as Aretha Franklin, King Curtis, and Wilson Pickett, with whom he recorded a cover of the Beatles' "Hey Jude" that went to number 23 on the national charts.
 Duane began to put together a new band, and invited bassist Berry Oakley to jam with the new group; the pair had met in a Jacksonville, Florida club some time earlier, and became quick friends.
 The group had immediate chemistry, and Duane's vision for a "different" band — one with two lead guitarists and two drummers — began evolving.
 Meanwhile, Phil Walden, the manager of the late Otis Redding and several other R&B acts, was looking to expand into rock acts.
 Rick Hall became frustrated with the group's recording methods, and offered the tracks recorded and their contract to Walden and Jerry Wexler of Atlantic Records, who purchased them for $10,000.
 Walden intended the upcoming group to be the centerpiece of his new Atlantic-distributed label, Capricorn.

 After the duo moved to Jacksonville, they began to put together large jam sessions.
 Dickey Betts had played in Oakley's previous band, the Second Coming, and became the group's second lead guitarist, while Butch Trucks, with whom Duane and Gregg had cut a demo less than a year prior, fulfilled the role of the second drummer.
 The Second Coming's Reese Wynans played keyboards, and Duane, Oakley and Betts all shared vocal duties.
 The unnamed group began to perform free shows in Willow Branch Park in Jacksonville, with an ever-changing, rotating cast of musicians.
-Duane felt strongly his brother should be the vocalist of the new group (which effectively eliminated Wynans' position, as Gregg also played keyboards).
+Duane felt strongly that his brother should be the vocalist of the new group (which effectively eliminated Wynans' position, as Gregg also played keyboards).
 Gregg accepted the invitation and entered rehearsal on March 26, 1969, when the group was rehearsing "Trouble No More" by Muddy Waters.
-Although initially intimidated by the musicians, Duane pressured his brother "into singing [his] guts out."
+Although initially intimidated by the musicians, Gregg was pressured by Duane "into singing [his] guts out".
 Four days later, the group made their début at the Jacksonville Armory.
 Although many names were suggested including Beelzebub, the six-piece eventually decided on the Allman Brothers Band.